 - 2 teaspoons dried basil

-- Preheat oven to 350°.
-In a large saucepan, saute onion and celery in butter until tender.
-Add garlic; cook 1 minute longer.
-Stir in flour, sugar, salt, basil and pepper until blended.
-Gradually add broth; bring to a boil.
-Cook and stir 1 minute or until thickened; reduce heat.
-Add peas and cook 5 minutes, stirring constantly.
+- In a large saucepan, saute onion, celery and garlic in butter until tender.
+Add flour, sugar, salt, basil, pepper and broth; bring to a boil.
+Cook and stir for 1 minute; reduce heat.
+Add peas and cook for 5 minutes, stirring constantly.
 Stir in chicken.
-Pour into a greased 13x9-in. baking dish.
+Pour into a greased 13-in. x 9-in. baking dish.

 Reviews forChicken & Dumpling Casserole

 "I love the combination of flavors in this recipe.
 It's a keeper!"

 "jasaliby, since you seem so concerned with saturated fat, I got some news for ya... there's more fat in thighs than in breasts.
 Whatever the case, this is a wonderful recipe as-is."